qianyuzqy/TransVOD_plusplus/README.md

 *Note:*
-1. All models of TransVOD are trained  with pre-trained weights on COCO dataset.
+1. All models of TransVOD++ are trained  with pre-trained weights on COCO dataset.

 ## Installation